7 Legal Rights You Have as a Renter or Tenant You May Not Know About

 1. Security Deposits

-Often, renters are required to put down a security deposit to protect your landlord against damage that you may cause to the property while living there.
-As a renter, you should know that landlords are not allowed to impose higher security deposits on different renters without reason.
+Often, renters are required to put down a security deposit.
+This deposit is designed to protect your landlord against damage that you may cause to the property while living there.
+You should know that landlords are not allowed to impose higher security deposits on different renters without reason.

 Moreover, after moving out, you are entitled to a returned security deposit provided you did not cause any damage to your unit.
 In California, landlords are required to return security deposits within 21 days of your moving out.